-S 1821, An act to promote green infrastructure, reduce greenhouse gas emissions, and create jobs is a resubmission of S.1747, introduced in 2016 (Sen. Michael Barrett).
-It is a fee starting at $10 per ton of CO2, rising $5 a year until $40 a ton.
+- S 1821, An act to promote green infrastructure, reduce greenhouse gas emissions, and create jobs was a resubmission in 2017 of S.1747, introduced in 2016 (Sen. Michael Barrett).
+It proposed a fee starting at $10 per ton of CO2, rising $5 a year until $40 a ton.
 All revenue would be returned to households and businesses.

-H 3473 (Rep. Solomon Goldstein-Rose) is a fee starting at $15 per ton of CO2, and rising $10 annually.
+- H 3473 (Rep. Solomon Goldstein-Rose) proposed a fee starting at $15 per ton of CO2, and rising $10 annually.
 The revenue would be returned to consumers through a rebate process, which a slight increase for rural residents.

 New Hampshire is beginning to consider carbon pricing and are proposing a study commission to look at possibilities.
-SB 123 Establishes a study commission (Sen. Martha Fuller Clark).
+SB 1230 would establish a study commission.

 A00107/S02846 Establishes a tax on carbon-based fuels (Sen. Kevin Parker, Assemblyman Kevin Cahill).
 The bills propose a fee that would start at $35 per ton of CO2, increasing by $15 a ton annually to a maximum of $185.
 60% of revenue would be returned to low and moderate income households, while the remaining 40% would be invested in clean energy and transportation infrastructure.

-Rhode Island State Senators introduced a bill (S 0417) for a carbon tax in February, 2015, but later withdrew the bill.
-A coalition called Energize Rhode Island has been active since then andpushing for a carbon tax.
+Rhode Island – A coalition called Energize Rhode Island has been active since 2015, pushing for a carbon tax.

-Vermont has a growing push for a price on carbon.
 Vermont House Bill 412, which would have instituted a carbon tax, was introduced in 2015 but failed.
 The 2016 Comprehensive Energy Plan (CEP) lists market-based policies (cap and trade, carbon tax, and renewable portfolio standards) as tools that can be used to reduce emissions.
 Energy Independent Vermont, a coalition pushing for a carbon tax, is proposing a tax returning 90% of revenue in taxes, with 10% for increasing energy efficiency and clean energy investments.
-Electricity, which is covered by RGGI, is excluded from the proposed tax.
+Electricity, which is covered by RGGI, was excluded from the proposed tax.

 A summary of all current carbon pricing systems and legislation proposed in the 2017 legislative sessions of the Western U.S. is shown in the table on the right.

-Oregon – Two proposals were introduced in 2015.
-HB 3252 would place a fee of $60/ton on carbon emissions, with revenue to be spent to a) create a jobs, economic development and transition assistance fund, b) create assistance for low- and moderate-income households, and c) direct Highway Transportation-restricted funds to be used for eligible low-carbon projects, such as expanding capacity for high capacity transit.
-HB 3250 was a cap-and-dividend bill that places legal limits on climate pollution, auctions permits, and returns all revenue in equal payments back to taxpayers and their dependents.
+Two proposals were introduced in 2015.
+HB 3252 would have placed a fee of $60/ton on carbon emissions, with revenue to be spent to a) create a jobs, economic development and transition assistance fund, b) create assistance for low- and moderate-income households, and c) direct Highway Transportation-restricted funds to be used for eligible low-carbon projects, such as expanding capacity for high capacity transit.
+HB 3250 was a cap-and-dividend bill that placed legal limits on climate pollution, auctioned permits, and returned all revenue in equal payments back to taxpayers and their dependents.

-Although the carbon tax proposals failed, in 2016 SB1547 passed which establishes a Renewable Portfolio Standard requiring that electricity used in the state from renewable sources ramp up to 25% of the total electricity portfolio in 2025 and 50% by 2040.
+Although the carbon tax proposals failed, in 2016 SB1547 passed, which established a Renewable Portfolio Standard requiring that electricity used in the state from renewable sources ramp up to 25% of the total electricity portfolio in 2025 and 50% by 2040.

 The 2016 Oregon legislature requested that the Department of Environmental Quality (DEQ) do a study on how a market-based approach to reducing greenhouse gas emissions would work in Oregon.
 DEQ focused on a cap-and-trade program that would be compatible with the Western Climate Initiative’s multi-jurisdiction carbon market (WCI).
-WCI currently links cap-and-trade programs in California and Quebec, with Ontario expected to join in 2018.
+WCI currently links cap-and-trade programs in California, Quebec, and Ontario.
 The results of the DEQ study were presented to the Oregon legislature in early, 2017.

-Several bills have been proposed in the 2017 Oregon legislature:
+Several bills were proposed in the 2017 Oregon legislature: